 The Effect of Transformational Leadership at Credit Unions

-- CEOs who exhibit transformational leadership behaviors have greater goal agreement with their direct report vice presidents (VPs) than CEOs who do not exhibit transformational leadership behaviors
+- Do CEOs who exhibit more transformational leadership behavior have greater goal agreement with individual VPs?

 - If so, does such greater goal agreement increase the VP’s job satisfaction, commitment, and performance?

 We also focus on the effect of CEO transformational leadership on the senior management team as a whole.
 Specifically, we ask these questions:

 - Do senior management teams led by CEOs exhibiting high transformational leadership behavior have greater CEO-team goal agreement?

 - Do senior management teams with high levels of goal agreement achieve higher levels of organizational performance?